Last updated on April 14th, 2023 at 12:24 pm

 Sam Bankman-Fried (Age: 28)

-As pointed out above, Sam is the Chief Executive Officer quantitative crypto trading firm Alameda Research.
+As pointed out above, Sam is the Chief Executive Officer of quantitative crypto trading firm Alameda Research.

 Fondly called SBF by his collegaues, he is a graduate of MIT where he studied Physics.
-After graduation, he started off as a quantitative trader, where he used statistics and economics to create computer programs to place trades when the prices of two similar assets get out of line at FTX, crypto derivatives exchange.
+After graduation, he started off as a quantitative trader, where he used statistics and economics to create computer programs to place trades when the prices of two similar assets get out of line at FTX, a crypto derivatives exchange.
 His platform has now collapsed due to financial mismanagement.

 Brain Tubergen (Age: 29)